Greece

 Above the registration is the name of the district.
 In this case KERKYPA, which stands for Corfu (Kerkyra).

-Disabled veteran series, front plate in white on blue.
+Current disabled veteran series, front plate in white on blue.

-Disabled veteran series, rear plate in white on blue.
+Current disabled veteran series, rear plate in white on blue.

 At the left of the plate is a panel with the national seal above another (military ?) seal.